Anti-heroes of the faith in the book of JudgesWritten by Subby Szterszky

 Samson: God’s blunt instrument

 In many ways, Samson represents both the low point and the climax of the book of Judges.
 As the last judge, his story is longer and more elaborate than the rest, stretching back before his birth, which the angel of the Lord announces to his parents.
-Samson is thus part of a select group that includes Isaac, Samuel, John the Baptist and Jesus Himself – children born by divine agency to fulfill a divine purpose.
+Samson is thus part of a select group that includes Isaac, Samuel, John the Baptist and Jesus himself – children born by divine agency to fulfill a divine purpose.
 In stark contrast to the others in that group, however, Samson is no model of faith or virtue.
 In fact, he grows up to be the most morally and spiritually compromised of all the judges.

 None of this is a surprise to God, of course.
 From the womb, the Lord has known – and has ordained – the kind of person Samson is going to be and the things he’s going to do.
 Samson is to become God’s blunt instrument against the Philistines, a living weapon who would begin to break the Philistine power over Israel, a mission that would only be completed a century or two later by King David.

 Samson doesn’t perform his calling with any apparent regard for the glory of God or the welfare of his people.
 He’s driven almost entirely by his passions and appetites, engaging in a cycle of violence and revenge with the Philistines that he pursues on his own, with no army behind him.
 His actions betray a callous disregard for people, animals and property, and he proves to be as weak of character as he is strong of body.
-He gets entangled in forbidden relationships with three Philistine women, the last of whom, Delilah, becomes his undoing.
+He gets entangled in forbidden relationships with three Philistine women, the last of whom, Delilah, proves his undoing.
 In due course, he violates every stipulation of his Nazirite vow, culminating in the cutting of his hair, at which point God leaves him.

 The book of Judges can be a challenging read.
 Most of its stories lack happy endings or clear moral principles to emulate.
 Instead, they offer a wealth of dark material that can be hard to reconcile with God’s kind and loving nature.